 In addition to the traditional array of Advanced- and Tutorial-level Workshops, IMS 2007 is offering eight new Short Courses, allowing participants to earn IEEE continuing educational units.

-The popular All-Workshop CD-ROM introduced last year is back.
+The popular All-Workshop CD-ROM introduced last and ties at home.
+Conservative year is back.
 Unlike last year, it does not include a workshop of one's choice but the cost of the CD-ROM has been reduced accordingly.